 An essential tool for those looking to stay private and anonymous online, a VPN encrypt your traffic reroute it through servers of its own around the world.
 This also allows you to virtually relocate to access geo-restricted websites and streaming services.

 As an increasing number of users switch to Linux for its security benefits, many VPN providers are ensuring that they support the platform, just like Windows and Mac.
+However, only a select few are really worth considering.
 In this guide we’ll introduce you to some of the best Linux VPN services.

 What makes a great Linux VPN?

 Why you can trust Tom's Guide Our writers and editors spend hours analyzing and reviewing products, services, and apps to help find what's best for you.
 Find out more about how we test, analyze, and rate.

 When you’re out shopping for a Linux VPN service, make sure you know what you want from your provider.
 If you want a GUI, Surfshark will be your only choice – and thankfully it's a top-quality provider to boot.
 If you're looking to stream geo-blocked content, ensure that your chosen provider can do the job.